 Changing business environments as a result of COVID-19 means a change in how we operate on a day-to-day basis.
 There’s a lot of uncertainty when preparing for the future, but we’ve pinpointed many things business leaders can do right now to prepare to reopen, outlined in our blog post New Normal for Business in the Wake of COVID-19 – How Competitors are Staying Ahead.
-One of the key elements of the new normal will be the implementation of tech tools that will enhance your company’s operations and establish you as a leader in your industry.
+One of the key elements of the new normal will be the implementation of tech tools that enhance your company’s operations and establish you as a leader in your industry.
 Below we’ve gone into a bit more detail on some of the tools that will be the most useful and how to begin implementing them.

 As we mentioned in our previous blog post that’s linked above, we have no doubt we’re going to see many companies moving a portion of their work force to permanent remote work now that they’ve recognized how it reduces overhead costs.
 But there are downsides as well, one of those being data security issues.
 Hopefully, you have at least a few tools in place already to combat data breaches, like a VPN and password protected laptops and phones, but this needs to be taken a step further by implementing tools like Mimecast and multi-factor authentication.